brugr9/brugr9.github.io/index.md

 ### Unity® Volume Rendering — Plug-in for 3D-Rendering of Medical Data

 January-June 2016, Institute for Human Centered Engineering HuCE, Laboratory for Computer Perception and Virtual Reality, Bern University of Applied Sciences BUAS.
-Only the documentation is publicly available.

 ![Real-Time Rendering of a Neurovascular Angiography in Unity Editor.](TeaserVolumeRendering.jpg "Real-Time Rendering of a Neurovascular Angiography in Unity Editor.")
 <p><em>Fig.5: Real-Time Rendering of a Neurovascular Angiography in the Unity® Editor.</em></p>